 Interestingly, Cornell is both a private and public university.
 Its colleges of Agriculture Life Sciences, Human Ecology, and Industrial Labor Relations are land grant institutions, whereas its colleges of Arts and Sciences, Engineering, Hotel Management and Art and Architectural Planning are private.
 It is also a venerable member of the Ivy League.

-The campus contains a library system with over 8 million volumes, making it the 17th largest library in the country; the IM Pei-designed Johnson Museum of Art with Chinese ceramics on its fifth floor along with a breathtaking panorama of Lake Cayuga; and, a 101,000 square foot Bill and Melinda Gates Hall for Computer and Informational Sciences, which opened in 2014.
+The campus contains a library system with over 8 million volumes, making it the 17th largest library in the country; the IM Pei-designed Johnson Museum of Art with Chinese ceramics on its fifth floor with a breathtaking panorama of Lake Cayuga; and, a 101,000 square foot Bill and Melinda Gates Hall for Computer and Informational Sciences, which opened in 2014.

 More importantly, Cornell serves up over 80 formal majors, 90 minors, with dual degrees, along with individually designed interdisciplinary majors.
 Such unique offerings as Fiber Science and Apparel Design in the College of Human Ecology give a sense of how unique the offerings are from Cornell’s seven undergraduate colleges.

 Unfortunately, only 16% of applicants gained admission last year.
-However, Nelson Urena, a former admissions officer who has read piles of application essays and learned from some of the ‘best minds’ behind the admissions desks, shared insights into the Cornell admissions process about 2 years ago in an ‘Ask Me Anything’ (AMA) link up on Reddit.
+However, Nelson Urena, a former admissions officer who has read piles of application essays and learned from some of the ‘best minds’ behind admissions desks, shared insights into the Cornell admissions process about 2 years ago in an ‘Ask Me Anything’ (AMA) link up on Reddit.

-Most useful was his description of Cornell’s admissions process: When an application arrives, a first reader sheet is created and usually assigned to the admissions officer whose region includes the applicant’s high school.
+Most useful was his description of Cornell’s admissions process.
+When an application arrives, a first reader sheet is created and usually assigned to the admissions officer whose region includes the applicant’s high school.
 The first reader extracts essential information from the application, summarizes it, and then makes a recommendation to accept, reject, or wait list.
 The total process takes 15 minutes—not a lot of time to go through a counselor recommendation, two teacher recommendations, Common Application Personal Statement, and the Cornell supplement, the activities and award lists: the reader is moving quickly.

 Next a second reader sheet is generated and a more senior admissions officer reviews the application and makes the same determinations as the first reader, taking the same 15 minutes to evaluate the application.
 If the two agree on an applicant’s status, that applicant will not need to go to committee.
-Often, however, the two readers don’t and the application then heads to committee.
+Often, however, the two readers don’t agree and the application then heads to committee.

 Successful candidates give admissions a clear sense of their interests and how they will take advantage of Cornell’s offerings.
-This is best conveyed through the application’s theme (say, pursuing medicine or nutrition), as well as by using a narrative essay, telling a story to engage admissions and making a mark on its collective memory.
+This is best conveyed through the application’s theme (say, pursuing medicine or nutrition).
+As well as by using a narrative essay, telling a story to engage admissions and making a mark on its collective memory.